moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 DM: yes, in the sense that the template literal is what JS employs to make string interpolation happen.
 This will help clarify the difference - string interpolation is an item for tech-vocabulary.md, and template literal belongs in this file.
 DM: but yes the ${} is where the string interpolation happens in `text, text ${} more text`
-DM: and: `text, text ${ 'any expression here will be coerced to a String' } more text`
-DM: todoMM: summarize my answer into a 'definition' for this vocab entry
+DM: and: `text, text ${ 'any expression here will be coerced to a String' } more text` (done)DM: todoMM: summarize my answer into a 'definition' for this vocab entry

 A template literal is a placeholder used in JavaScript for string interpolation and expressions with a dollar sign and curly braces, while string interpolation is used to concatenate string with the plus sign.
 -->